klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 **Update (2021-08-05)**

+While thinking about what I wrote yesterday, I realized that what I'm looking for, more than the decision itself, is a framework I could reuse in any situation where I have to make decisions under pressure and with incomplete information.

+But before I detail my framework, I just want to clarify something.
+It's the idea that non-vaccinated people represent a danger to their community in a way that vaccinated poeple are not.
+That idea, which is causing some extreme positions, is simply not supported by the facts.
+The current vaccines are not perfect.
+While they reduce both the incidence and severity of the virus, vaccinated people can still transport and shed the virus just like the non-vaccinated.

+With that out of the way, here's the three-pronged high-level framework that I'm using to make my decision in this case, and I'm hoping it'll be useful beyond the context of the pandemic.

+- **Known vs unknown risk:** in the case of the virus, known risk is small whether I vaccinate or not.
+But unknown risk is much bigger with the vaccine.
+- **Baysian thinking:** assuming that both sides are equally-likely to be wrong _a priori_, and given the incentives and emotions at play, which side is more likely to be wrong _a posteriori_?
+Seeing how the vaccine side has basically turned into an angry mob with the politics behind them, I think they are more likely to make a judgement error (consciously or not).
+- **Irreversible actions:** is one of the two choices irreversible?
+Yes, taking the vaccine is irreversible.
+Waiting is not.

+While everything written below is very specific to the current context, I think the criteria above are reusable for any decision that invovles risk.

+**Update (2021-08-04)**

 I honestly don't know what the right thing to do is.

 I don't believe that taking the vaccine comes with any significant individual risk at all, on the contrary.